giellalt/dict-sjd-rus/00readme.txt

 Coping with different graphic variant
 ========================
 Value list of the attribute :
-k = Kuruč et al. 1985
+kur = Kuruč et al. 1985
-a = A.A.Antonova
+aaa = A.A.Antonova

+NB: Sjd Oahpa should be changed accordingly wrt. the different spelling variation, too!

 -----------------
 kur -> aaa mapping: